Sloppy Joe Casserole

 - Place 2 tablespoons of butter in a large skillet and place over medium heat.
 Once the butter has melted, add the carrot, onion and green bell pepper and cook until slightly softened, about 4 minutes.
 Add the garlic and cook 1 more minute.
 Add the ground beef, breaking up into little pieces with a wooden spoon, and cook until no pink pieces remain, 5-7 minutes.
 If a lot of liquid or fat remain in the skillet, drain most and discard.

 - Add the ketchup, brown sugar, chili powder, dry mustard, beef stock, tomato paste, Worcestershire sauce, salt and pepper.
 Stir to combine and simmer for 3-5 minutes.
 Add red pepper flakes if desired.
-Transfer the mixture to a 9-by-13-inch casserole dish.
+Pour the mixture to a 9-by-13-inch casserole dish.

 Did you try our Sloppy Joe Casserole?
 What did you think?
 We would love to hear from you!
 Please leave us a comment below or tag us! @theloulougirls_